shubham418/yiff_scraper/README.md

 python yiff_scraper.py {link 1} {link 2} {any number of links}
 ```
 # External Files:
-The script will look for links to
+The script will download links to
  - https://dropbox.com
  - https://drive.google.com/
  - https://mega.nz/ - only saves links to text file.
 Can download via `megadl` cli: